Ontario and Canada Legal Rights Explained

 (d) Discretionary Benefits

-"Discretionary benefits" are items which may - or may not - be provided by the local welfare administrator as per local welfare policy.
-These CAN include expenses associated with dental services, prosthetic appliances (for these see also the Ontario Assistive Devices Program), eyeglasses, vocational training, travel and transportation, moving, funeral and burial related expenses and others [Reg s.59].
+These can include coverage for expenses associated with dental services, prosthetic appliances (for these see also the Ontario Assistive Devices Program), eyeglasses, vocational training, travel and transportation, moving, funeral and burial related expenses and others [Reg s.59].

 (e) "Employment Assistance"

 There is another category called "employment assistance", which in most circumstances is an involuntary requirement of welfare eligibility also known as "workfare".
-Recipients and members of their benefit unit who are not required to engage in these "workfare" programs (and anyone in an ODSP benefit unit) may elect into these programs if they wish (see Ch.11 "Workfare").
+However, recipients and members of their benefit unit who are not required to engage in these "workfare" programs (and anyone in an ODSP benefit unit) may elect into these programs if they wish (see Ch.11 "Workfare").

 2. Non-Discretionary Benefits